tavianator/bfs/README.md

     $ make

 This will build the `bfs` binary in the current directory.
-You can test it out:
+Run the test suite to make sure it works correctly:

-    $ ./bfs -nohidden
+    $ make check

 If you're interested in speed, you may want to build the release version instead: